tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 > **Critical Warning**: > You will be prompted to set a Master Password.
 Choose this carefully.
 It CANNOT be changed later.

-### 2. Generate your baking keys directly on the device.
+### 2. Generate your baking keys directly on the device

 Generate your baking keys directly on the hardware.
 In this example, we will generate keys for Consensus and DAL (i.e., companion key).

 ```bash